-Jimmie Garland jgarland@mecc.edu 523-2400 ex.
-265 Tommy Clements, Dean tclements@mecc.edu 276.523.2400 ex.
-431
+Jimmie Garland jgarland@mecc.edu 276.523.9085 Tommy Clements, Dean tclements@mecc.edu 276.523.7431

 COMPUTER-AIDED DRAFTING AND DESIGN TECHNOLOGY (729)

 Classes offered in the Computer-Aided Drafting & Design Technology major program will introduce you to architectural and mechanical design that will prepare you to work as a drafts person.
 Approximately one-half of the courses taken are in drafting and design technology.
 Students will also take courses in related areas and general education.
 MECC utilizes CADD operations extensively.
 Micro-Station PC, AutoCADD, and 3D software programs are available.
 These programs are the most widely used in industry in our service area.
 Computer-Aided Drafting & Design Technology major classes are available to evening students.